 - Visit the Lion Monument – The Lion Monument is a tribute to the members of the Swiss Guard who were killed during the French Revolution.
 This powerful statue is carved into the side of a cliff and is well worth a visit.

 - Marvel at the Matterhorn – The Matterhorn is one of the most iconic peaks in the Alps and can be seen by taking a day trip from Lucerne.
-If you’re feeling adventurous, why not take a hike to the summit?
+If you’re feeling adventurous, why not hike to the summit?

 - Visit a traditional Swiss chalet – One of the best ways to experience Swiss culture is by visiting a traditional chalet.
 Many of these chalets can be found in the surrounding villages near Lucerne.